isc-projects/kea/doc/sphinx/arm/hooks-flex-id.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 When ``replace-client-id`` is set to ``false`` (which is the default setting),
-the ``flex-id`` hook library uses the evaluated flexible identifier solely for
+:ischooklib:`libdhcp_flex_id.so` uses the evaluated flexible identifier solely for
 identifying host reservations, i.e. searching for reservations within a
 database.
 This is the functional equivalent of other identifiers, similar
 to hardware address or circuit-id.
 However, this mode of operation